Coding-AN/Space-Calculator/README.md

 * Space.png was designed by Magnific (www.magnific.com)
 * 3515498.png is from <a href="https://www.vecteezy.com/free-vector/recycle-bin">Recycle Bin Vectors by Vecteezy</a>
 * The font Digital-7 was created by Alexander Sizenko.
+### AI Usage
+AI was used to help debug and confer with in order to learn how to solve problems\
+**No code in this project was AI Generated**

 ---
 **This project was made as a part of Hack Club Stardance**